j-jovan/NodeMCU_Server/README.md

 # NodeMCU_Server

-Needs SSID and password in NodeMCU_Server.ino in order to work After starting, serial monitor will print address used to connect to the server
+Needs SSID and password in NodeMCU_Server.ino in order to work<br>
+After starting, serial monitor will print address used to connect to the server

 <p align="center">